 A second challenge that arises in strictly event-based SNNs is determining spike times precisely without the use of discrete-time bins.
 Nearly all SNN implementations to date operate on discrete-time grids \citep{bauer2023,hammouamri2024,nowotny2025}, which means that neurons are performing computation at every time step, regardless of whether spikes are present.
 The result of this modeling choice is computation---and often memory usage---that scales with the number of time steps rather than the number of spikes, severely limiting the number of time steps that can be simulated.
 Temporal resolution is limited by the time-step size and spike ordering within a time bin cannot be determined \citep{bauer2023} (see Figure \ref{fig:discretization_effects}).
 In contrast, several systems have proposed analytical solutions for continuous spike times, but these methods often impose restrictions on the neuron model, such as the relationship between synaptic and membrane time constants in leaky-integrate-and-fire (LIF) neurons \citep{mostafa2018,goltz2021,engelken2023a}.

-Here, we apply several methods for differentiable spike-time solvers---namely Newton-Raphson and Bisection numerical root solvers---which resolve spike times to machine precision without the need for discrete-time approximations.
-This removes a constraint on SNN systems (e.g., to support heterogeneous time constants \citep{perez-nieves2021}), facilitates the exploration of neuro-inspired theories of time-based computation \citep{yang2012,xie2024}, matches the temporal-resolution of event-based sensors and neuromorphic hardware \citep{muller2024}, and enables compute and memory to scale in proportion to the number of spikes.
+Here, we apply several methods for differentiable spike time solvers---namely Newton-Raphson and Bisection numerical root solvers---which resolve spike times to machine-precision without the need for discrete-time approximations.
+This removes a constraint on SNN systems (e.g., to support heterogeneous time constants \citep{perez-nieves2021}), facilitates the exploration of neuro-inspired theories of time-based computation \citep{yang2012,xie2024}, matches the temporal resolution of event-based sensors and neuromorphic hardware \citep{muller2024}, and enables compute and memory to scale in proportion to the number of spikes.